wavemaker/docs/learn/on-premise/azure/launching-instances-in-azure.md

 blkid
 ```

-- Entry the UUID of the disks in fstab.use the following format.
+- To enter the UUID of the disks in fstab, use the following format.

 ```bash
 UUID=your-block-device-UUID      /wm-data        ext4     defaults ,nofail  0  2